n8aman/7.SQL/README.md

 ###  STORED  PROCEDURE
 - each line of sql is declerative statement
-- define all the logic between  BEGIN and END keyword;
+- define all the logic between  BEGIN and END keyword; more tham one declarative statement,
+-
+-